Articles

 Cons of Absorb LMS:

-- High cost and quote-based pricing may be prohibitive for SMBs
+- High cost and quote-based pricing may be prohibitive for small businesses

-- Complex implementation and administration can require dedicated IT resources
+- Complex implementation and extensive feature set can require dedicated IT or training staff

 How does Trainual compare to Absorb LMS?